Real space decay of flat band projectors from compact localized states: Real space behavior of flat band projectors

-with a direction dependent localization length \(\xi_{\hat\br}\) (see Fig.~\ref{fig:projector_result_summary}, SM. and cf. Ref.~\cite{michta2021asymptotic}).
-Using Eq.~\eqref{eq:alpha2}, the relevant saddle (and thus $\xi_{\hat\br}$) is determined by the pattern of overlaps between shifted CLSs.
-In the 1D case, the localization length \(\xi\) is an explicit function of the overlap \(\sigma\), \(\braket{\cls_j}{\cls_i} = \delta_{i,j} + \sigma \delta_{i,\pm 1}\) derived in Refs.~\onlinecite{chasemayoral2024compact, marques2024impurity}.
+In the 1D case, the above saddle point argument is unnecessary, and one can evaluate Eq.~\eqref{eq:projector_fourier} exactly using contour integration, and the localization length \(\xi\) is an explicit function of the overlap \(\sigma\), for CLSs satisfying \(\braket{\cls_j}{\cls_i} = \delta_{i,j} + \sigma \delta_{i,\pm 1}\), which was derived in Refs.~\onlinecite{chasemayoral2024compact, marques2024impurity}.

 It is instructive to consider two limiting cases of linearly independent flat bands when tuned into singular and orthogonal FBs.
 We remind that such a tuning can be easily obtained by smoothly varying the amplitudes of the CLS accordingly.
-For the linearly independent FB close to becoming a singular one, the FB energy gap \(\Delta\) is approaching zero.
-The flat band projector decays as \(r^{-d}\) for \(r \ll \xi\), and follows the OZ decay for \(r \gg \xi\), with an analytical expression for direction-dependence of \(\xi_{\hat\br}\), see SM~\cite{supp}.
-The localization length scales as \(\xi_\br \propto 1/\Delta^{\gamma}\), with \(\gamma = 1/2\) for quadratic touchings and \(\gamma = 1\) for linear touchings.

 For the case of a linearly independent FB tuned into an orthogonal one, the overlap between CLS tends to zero, with localization length \(\xi\) consequently also going to zero.
-The bulk part of the projector is dominated by the compact projector in the orthogonal limit.
+The bulk part of the projector is dominated by the compact projector in the orthogonal limit, as discussed in Appendix~\ref{app:orthogonal_fb}.

-The case of a generic singular flat band is recovered as a limit of a linearly independent flat band when tuned into a singular one as discussed above: sending \(\xi \to \infty\), the asymptotic exponential decay and Ornstein-Zernike power law decay are pushed to infinity.
-We recover the algebraic decay, \(r^{-d}\), that has been observed in several settings: spin models defined on pyrochlore lattices and checkerboard lattices~\cite{chalker2010anderson, yan2024classification, yan2024classification2}.
-We provide the details in the SM~\cite{supp}.